fylgja/site/src/components/hashlink.md

 preview: "hashlink.png"
 ---

-The Hashlink is a small utility component,
+The Hashlink is a small utility component.
-Which adds smooth scrolling to the page, via CSS.
-And a scroll offset to any element with a id.
+Which adds smooth scrolling to the page via CSS and a scroll offset to any element with a id.

 Making it perfect for hashlinks.
 But also works with Javascript scrollto actions.